jreeves3/Cardinality-CDCL/README.md

 Solver configurations include:

-* CaDiCaL:  basic CaDiCaL CDCL solver
 * CCDCL:    cardinality-based CDCL solver
 * CCDCL+:   cardinality-based CDCL solver with reencoded constraints
 * ReEncode: basic CaDiCaL CDCL solver with reencoded constraints
-* CCDCL-:   CCDCL with reencoded constraints (basic CaDiCaL with some inprocessing disabled)

-The three main configurations are CCDCL, CCDCL+, and ReEncode.
-The others are controls used in the paper.

 For general usage with a KNF formula as input, you can use the cardinality CDCL solver directly with:

 `> ./cardinality-cadical/build/cadical <KNF> <Proof> --no-binary`

-Where `<Proof> --no-binary` can be left off if you do not care about proof logging.
+Where `<Proof> --no-binary` can be left off if you do not need proof logging.

 If you want to extract cardinality constraints from a CNF, or use one of the configurations that reencodes cardinality constraints into clauses, you should use one of the scripts below.

-The scripts also provide certificate checking.
+The scripts also provide proof checking.

 ## Running Scripts